 False Sense of Security:

 - Depending solely on a panic button for personal safety may give users a false sense of security.
-It’s important to remember that panic buttons can be valuable tools but should not replace other safety precautions and awareness.
+Panic buttons can be valuable tools but should not replace other safety precautions and awareness.

 -